- Concrete mix design

 Long-term durability is at least as important as placeability and strength, but it is sometimes sacrificed if there are compromises to be made.
 Durability is achieved by getting a low-permeability, low-shrinkage concrete that has the proper amount and distribution of entrained air.
 Durable concrete must resist freeze-thaw action and prevent chloride from penetrating to the reinforcing steel to contribute to corrosion.

 Appearance issues are obviously more important for decorative concrete than other applications.
 Nothing sours a client more than a beautiful floor that is cracked or spalled, or a decorative wall that is honeycombed.
 With slabs, shrinkage is the number one concern and lower strength concrete (with less cement paste) will often shrink and curl less.
 With decorative concrete, surface hardeners will provide a higher strength, more wear resistant and less permeable surface layer, the overall concrete strength can be less.

-DESIGNING THE RIGHT CONCRETE MIX
+HOW TO DESIGN THE BEST CONCRETE MIX

 There are three stages in concrete's life that need to be considered when developing the mix: the fresh concrete, the newly completed concrete, and everything after that for the rest of its life.
 The requirements for good performance in each of these three stages can actually conflict.
 As we all know, wet, easy-to-place concrete is not likely to be durable concrete.
 But, if you order the world's most durable concrete and find it impossible to place, then that's no good either.